cmd-ctrl-freq/cmd-ctrl-freq.github.io/_posts/2025-05-31-cloudgoat-vulnerable-lambda.md

 ---
-title: Cloudgoat Vulnerable Lambda
+title: "Cloudgoat: Vulnerable Lambda"
 author: David (Mitch) Fentz
 date: 2022-04-26 18:33:00 +0800
 categories: [AWS]
-tags:
+tags: [Cloudgoat,AWS]
 ---

 The following is a link to a blog post about the "Vulnerable Lambda" Cloudgoat scenario that I build while at Rhino Security Labs.